UAE: Meet the couple of short stature who fulfilled big dreams

 The cousins joined hands to form Kilimanjaro Energy Group which signed an MoU with Skyworth Group on June 20

 Beauty is in the eyes of the beholder.
 As is the notion of the ‘normal’.
-At 127 cms and 138 cms respectively, Dubai residents Zahra and Mufaddal Khumri may not fit into what is deemed normal by society.
+At 127cm and 138cm respectively, Dubai residents Zahra and Mufaddal Khumri may not fit into what is deemed normal by society.
 Not until you start speaking to them and peel off layers of what has been an extraordinary life.
 Zahra says she was born into a “normal” family (“My mother is six-foot tall,” she says).

 And yet, it was in her childhood that she was diagnosed with dwarfism.
 Mufaddal, on the other hand, had induced dwarfism, which means his limbs were not disproportionate to his body.
 It’s a diagnosis that tends to snatch hope away from people’s lives.
 But Mufaddal and Zahra have been, in every way, an embodiment of what human determination can achieve.